junxit/us-congress-bills-110/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Emmett Till Unsolved Civil Rights Crime Act”.
+This Act may be cited as the “Emmett Till Unsolved Civil Rights Crime Act of 2007”.

 ## § 2.
 Sense of Congress